two men shopkeeper and customer thief stealing clothes

 • Unauthorized use of intellectual property

-• Unlawful entry into enclosed space with the intent to commit a crime therein
+• Unlawful entry into an enclosed space with the intent to commit a crime therein

 When you are found guilty of committing white-collar crimes, the possible consequences are severe.
 A dedicated theft attorney might help you avoid the harshest penalties for theft.